govau/design-system-site/content/get-started/content.md

 There are many ways to get started with the Australian Government Design System.
 It all depends on your project's needs and whether you are a developer or a designer (or somewhere in between).
 Don’t forget to check out our [community](https://community.digital.gov.au/c/designsystem) to see what others are doing!

-There are four main ways to get started with the Design System;
+There are four ways to get started with the Design System;

 - If you have prior experience with `npm`, [use npm to install the components](get-started/npm-install)
 - If you don't have prior experience with `npm`, [visit our Download page to install the components](get-started/download-page)